vishkast203/Challenge_Assignment_14/README.md

    macro avg       0.50      0.50      0.46      3952
 weighted avg       0.51      0.47      0.45      3952

-THis resulted in  drop in Accuracy to 0.47 from 0.55.
-This change in the SMA windows shows better outpiu=uts for the Negative Returns vs, the Positive Returns.
+This resulted in  drop in Accuracy to 0.47 from 0.55.
+This change in the SMA windows shows better outputs for the Negative Returns vs, the Positive Returns.

-A third iteration of the model using SHort =5 periods &  Long = 90 periods resulted in the following:
+A third iteration of the model using Short =5 periods &  Long = 90 periods resulted in the following:
          precision    recall  f1-score   support

         -1.0       0.44      0.86      0.58      1589